Disclosure:: This post is sponsored by Lafayette Pediatric Dentistry and authored by Dr. Anita Gouri.

 “I keep seeing kids get braces earlier and earlier.
 When should my child see an orthodontist?”

 It is very common to see a child from 6-10 years of age in an early, less comprehensive phase of orthodontics, more commonly known as a “1st phase” of braces.
 Contrary to popular belief, it is not because orthodontists are trying to move baby teeth or make more money!
-There are many instances where early braces are necessary to make room for the kid with braces or crooked teethfirst permanent teeth to grow in, due to a lack of space in the mouth.
+There are many instances where early braces are necessary to make room for the first permanent teeth to grow in, due to a lack of space in the mouth.
 Another common condition that often requires early orthodontic intervention is a narrow palate.
 Palatal expansion is done more quickly and effectively around age 6 or 7, and is often necessary if the palate is so narrow that permanent teeth have no room to come in.
 Many children with narrow palates also have what is commonly referred to as a prominent “overbite,” where their front teeth “jut” out too far because there is no room for them to properly align within the narrowed arch.
 I usually recommend early orthodontics to fix this condition because these front teeth are prone to injury and sensitivity due to the poor positioning.
 These are just some of many examples that warrant early intervention.

 While a first phase of orthodontics does not necessarily eliminate the need for a second round of braces in the teenage years (once all of the baby teeth have fallen), it is simply necessary to correct conditions that would otherwise worsen orofacial growth and development if left untreated.
 For example, I have seen many orthodontic cases that required extractions of permanent teeth which could have been avoided with an early phase of palatal expansion.
 I have seen an untreated underbite cause severe gingival recession on permanent teeth that required a graft in the teenage years.